 ECON 290 - Statistical Analysis for Economics & Business

 ECON 420 - Econometrics

 “Efficiency of Exotic Wagers” with Marshall K. Gramm and Douglas H. Owens.
-Forthcoming in Applied Economics.
+Applied Economics, Janurary 2008.

 “What Do Bettors Want?
 Determinants of Parimutuel Betting Preference” with Marshall K. Gramm, Douglas H. Owens, and Matt E. Ryan.
-Forthcoming in the American Journal of Economics and Sociology.
+American Journal of Economics and Sociology, July 2007.